 Call Sign - "Pounder"

-Kaitlyn is a 10th grader at Johnston County Early College Academy in Smithfield, NC.
+Kaitlyn is an 11th grader at Johnston County Early College Academy in Smithfield, NC.
 Kaitlyn has previous FIRST experience as a member of FIRST Lego League and FIRST Robotics Competition teams.
 She was a founding member of the only all-girl FLL team in Johnston County.
 Kaitlyn serves on G-Force’s programming and drive teams.
-While not doing robotics Kaitlyn plays basketball and is a member of her school’s engineering club.
-When she graduates she wants to study engineering.
+While not doing robotics, Kaitlyn plays basketball and is a member of her school’s engineering club.
+When she graduates, she wants to study engineering.